 Use expansion joints that accommodate shared-use path users.
 Expansion joints should be perpendicular to the path and have a maximum gap of ½ inch or be covered with a slip-resistant plate.

-The installation of protective screening is analyzed on a case-by-case basis.
-Refer to Chapter 720 for guidance.
+Installing bridge fence is analyzed on a case-by-case basis.
+Refer to Section 720.03(13) Bridge fence for guidance.

 Reviewers,